BlueFinchCommerce/module-checkout-adyen/README.md

 Ensure you have installed the latest version of BlueFinch Checkout, which can be found here, [BlueFinch Checkout](https://github.com/bluefinchcommerce/module-checkout).

-To install the Checkout Adyen module, run the following command in your Magento 2 root directory:
+To install the Checkout Adyen module, run the following comma     nd in your Magento 2 root directory:

 ``` composer require bluefinch/module-checkout-adyen ```